 McBride responded to the targeted ban by saying she's ānot here to fight about bathrooms" and would rather focus on efforts "to bring down costs facing families.ā She added that "like all members, I will follow the rules as outlined by Speaker Johnson even if I disagree with them.ā

 Ocasio-Cortez took a firmer stance, saying of the ban that "everybody, no matter how you feel on this issue, should reject it completely."
-She also pointed out the disingenuousness of Mace, a previously unheard of lawmaker who just a few years ago co-sponsored a transgender equality bill, accusing her of using the issue to score political points.
+She also pointed out the disingenuousness of Mace, a previously little-known lawmaker who just a few years ago co-sponsored a transgender equality bill, accusing her of using the issue to score political points.

 "Why are they doing this?
 They're doing this so Nancy Mace can make a buck and send a text and fund-raise off an email," Ocasio-Cortez.
 "They're not doing this to protect people ā they're endangering women, they're endangering girls of all kind and everybody should reject it.
 It's gross."